frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 # III.
 Impact on Learning and Comprehension

 I believe that ChatGPT was a great tool to get an entry way into learning basic, introductory topics.
 Depending on how specific your prompt may be, it does a fair job at summarizing or expanding topics.
-Lecture/reading material for ICS 314 heavily depended on around 30 minute videos, which generally covered what we needed to know.
+Lecture/reading material for ICS 314 heavily depended on around 30-minute videos, which generally covered what we needed to know.
 My use of ChatGPT focused on the conversation feature, where I would ask more specific follow up questions.
 The answers it provided filled in the learning gap from what was covered in the videos.
 I wouldn’t say that ChatGPT can replace textbooks, official documentation sites, or verified sources that an instructor can provide.

 # IV.
 Practical Applications